Go-To card: University of Minnesota

 The Metro Transit U-Pass program was created in 2000 and was a discounted transit pass sold only to University of Minnesota students or employees taking at least one credit of courses.
 The pass allowed for an unlimited number of rides during the semester it was purchased and had a mandatory $19 (as of Spring 2013) transportation fee not included with the actual cost of the pass.
 The University of Minnesota switched to the Go-To card in 2007 which allowed for semester renewal up to six years.
 For the 2021-2022 school year, the cost was $114.
 Starting with the 2022-2023 school year, the U-Pass was eliminated in favor of a $45 increase in the mandatory transportation fee but the universal availability of unlimited transit rides for all students.

 The Campus Zone Pass allowed free travel between the West Bank, East Bank, and Stadium Village Green Line light rail stations.
 The card was free to registered students, faculty, and staff of the University of Minnesota Twin Cities.
 The Campus Zone Pass was eliminated with the introduction of the Universal Transit Pass program for University of Minnesota students.

 College Pass

 The Go-To College Pass is a pass good for unlimited bus and train rides per semester in the Minneapolis-St. Paul area sold at a discounted rate to eligible college and university students.
 Participating schools include Anoka-Ramsey Community College, Anoka Technical College, Augsburg University, Aveda Institute, Bethel University, Century College, Concordia University, Dunwoody College of Technology, Hamline University, Hennepin Technical College, Inver Hills Community College, Macalester College, Metropolitan State University, Minneapolis Business College, Minneapolis College of Art and Design, Minneapolis Community and Technical College, Normandale Community College, North Central University, North Hennepin Community College, Northwestern Health Sciences University, Saint Mary's University of Minnesota, St. Catherine University, Saint Paul College and University of St. Thomas.
 Ridership at Augsburg and Macalester nearly doubled after all students were given universal transit passes allowing unlimited transit rides.

+Limited Edition Go-To Cards

+METRO Green Line Grand Opening

+This Go-To Card was sold/given out ahead of the grand opening of the METRO Green Line that runs between downtown Minneapolis and downtown St. Paul.

+MLB All Star Week 2014

+Commemorative All-Star Week Go-To Cards with $20 of stored fare value were available for purchase through Metro Transit's online store, at Metro Transit Service Centers and at The Minneapolis Convention Center.

+LGBTQ+ Pride 2023

+This Go-To Card was sold at Metro Transit Service Centers and was given out at the Twin Cities Pride Festival in 2023.